harshtopiwala/first-light/README.md

 what GitHub Pages serves, and it needs a web server - browsers block modules and fetch on `file://`.
 Locally, `npm run serve` and open `localhost:8000`.

-### Publishing to GitHub Pages

-Settings, Pages, deploy from branch `main`, folder `/ (root)`.
-Two things to do first:

-1. Replace `REPLACE-WITH-YOUR-PAGES-URL` in the `og:url` and `og:image` tags in `index.html`.
-They must be absolute URLs or no link preview renders.
-2. Rebuild the standalone afterwards so it carries the same tags: `npm run build`.

 ## A note on privacy